 What is Popcorn Time and how does it work?

-Popcorn Time is of course that hip program on the internet, that allows you to watch all movies free of charge.
+Popcorn Time is, of course, that trendy program on the internet, that allows you to watch movies and series free of charge.
 But how does it actually work?
-Popcorn Time is an open source program that uses BitTorrent.
+Popcorn Time is an open source platform that uses BitTorrent.
 It is therefore super-fast and for the media industry and the authorities difficult to stop.